Women Say Rep. Matt Gaetz Paid Them for Sex: Report

 Gaetz’s office told the Times in a statement, “Matt Gaetz has never paid for sex.
 Matt Gaetz refutes all the disgusting allegations completely.”

-Gaetz has not charged with a crime.
+Gaetz has not been charged with a crime.
 A lawyer for Greenberg declined to comment.

+The investigation has spawned its own bizarre drama that roped in Gaetz’s father.
+A former Air Force intelligence official, a real estate broker previously convicted of fraud, and a Florida lawyer allegedly targeted millionaire former state senator Don Gaetz with a $25 million extortion plot, ludicrously promising him that the federal investigation into his son would evaporate if he deposited the money.
+According to a document allegedly sent to Don Gaetz, the trio wanted to use the cash to ransom a U.S. hostage out of Iranian custody despite the fact that the captive, Bob Levinson, was declared dead last year.
+The lawyer, David McGee, told The Daily Beast the claim of an extortion plot was false.
+Don Gaetz phoned the FBI about the scheme and said he wore a recording wire during meetings with McGee and the real estate agent.

+The political fallout for Gaetz has broadened beyond the DOJ probe.
+News broke Thursday that Gaetz would show aides and fellow lawmakers nude pictures and videos of women he slept with, sometimes even doing so on the House floor.
+Republicans on Capitol Hill told The Daily Beast that they have long waited for a scandal surrounding the young party member so as to be rid of him.